Training on Research Integrity

 - The course takes 8 hours to complete in one continuous sitting but you are permitted to save and continue the programme at a later time.

-- A 80% score is to be attained to pass the course.
+- An 80% score is to be attained to pass the course.
 Multiple attempts are permitted.

 - Research staff can access RI-ERIC via Workday > Learning > Required for You.

-- Students can access ERIC-STUDENT via NTULearn using your network ID and password.
+- Coursework students can self-enroll to ERIC-STUDENT via NTULearn using your network ID and password.
 Please choose the track that is specific for your School.

 B. Session Recordings from Seminars and Workshops